-Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Demographic and Financial:Summarize We noticed that there is a continuing trend for disparity amongst racial

+subgroups and special education students.

+patterns observed by the team while

+completing this section of the report.

+What are the important trends and

+patterns that will support the identification

+of student, teacher, and leader needs?